 Vasher paused.
 Kindness.
 He hadn’t expected that, for some reason.
 The emotion made him feel a tad guilty for what he had to do next.

-He snapped his arm to the side, twitching his thumb twice.
-The finger tassels on his shirt sleeve--much longer than his actual fingers--immediately began to mimic the motions of his real fingers.
-He formed a fist, snapping the finger tassels forward to wrap around the first guard’s neck.
+He snapped his arm to the side, twitching his thumb twice to make the finger tassels on his shirt sleeve--much longer than his actual fingers--begin mimicking the motions of his real fingers.
+He formed a fist.
+The tassels snapped forward, curling around, wrapping around the first guard’s neck.

 The man choked out a soft gasp of surprise.
 Before the second guard could react, Vasher brought Nightblood up, ramming the hilt into the guard’s stomach.
 The man stumbled, and Vasher swept his feet out from beneath him, sending him down to the grass.
 Vasher’s boot followed, coming down slowly but firmly on the man’s neck.
 The man wiggled, but Vasher’s legs bore Awakened strength.